Miles Davis & Gil Evans: The Complete Columbia Studio Recordings

 Miles Davis & Gil Evans: The Complete Columbia Studio Recordings is a box set of music by jazz musicians Miles Davis and Gil Evans originally released on CD in 1996 and remastered and re-released in 2004.
 It collects work from 1957 through 1968 at Columbia Records recording studios.

-Miles Davis and Gil Evans had worked together on Davis's landmark 1949 album Birth of the Cool.
+Miles Davis and Gil Evans had worked together on Davis's landmark album Birth of the Cool, recorded in 1949–1950.
 Evans was a distinguished soloist, but it was his role as arranger that is well-illustrated here with alternate and working takes.